 Lightroom CC is ideal for photographers that want to edit anywhere, with 1TB of storage to back up original files, as well as the edits.
 With a simplified user interface, it’s also ideal for beginners with fewer daunting controls and an interface that makes a bit more sense.
 And thanks to an update bringing the HSL panel, split toning, and tone curves, the gap between the two programs is shrinking.
 Imports are also faster using Lightroom CC, but accessing cloud-stored files can slow things down.

 Lightroom Classic, however, is still the reigning champ when it comes to features.
-A speed increase and new controls for the radial and graduated filter tools are nice to see.
-Classic also offers more customization for import and export settings.
-While CC is the Lightroom for photographers that want to edit anywhere with an intuative interface, Classic is the best option for photographers that need the most tools and access to Photoshop.
+Classic also offers more customization for import and export settings — though the ability to export TIFFs help catch CC up a bit.
+While CC is the Lightroom for photographers that want to edit anywhere with an intuitive interface, Classic is the best option for photographers that need the most tools and access to Photoshop.